 Hot water

-So for someone who wants coffee at the touch of a button, and who wants lots of options, I can see why they’d go for this machine, and I can find out, then, why the Primadonna range is so popular.
+So for someone who wants coffee at the touch of a button, and who wants numerous options, I can see why they’d go for this machine, and I can learn, then, why the Primadonna range is so popular.

 Check Price – Amazon UK